 Mast cells contain histamine, heparin and enzymes to fight off predatory foreign invaders … but damage from allergies or inflammation can cause problems.

 Mast cell tumors:

-- May show up as an isolated lump or mass, although they can appear in clusters.
+- Show up as an isolated lump or mass or can appear in clusters

-- May appear red in color, could be hairless or could be ulcerated (an open wound).
+- May appear red in color, may be hairless or ulcerated (an open wound)

-Aside from the lump, most dogs won’t have any symptoms of irritation or illness.
+Most dogs won’t have any symptoms of irritation or illness, other than the lump.

 - Boston Terriers

 A histiocytoma is a benign skin growth that originates from a Langerhans cell.
 Langerhans cells live in the skin and serve as part of the immune system.
 They help process incoming antigens and match them with the best immune cell.

 - Are often found in young dogs under 2 years of age

 - Are round and often appear on the front half of the body